teresabowe/furniture-restoration-collective/README.md

 User Stories:

-- As a shopper, I can view items in the shopping cart so that I can view total amount due and a list of items I am purchasing (must-have/complete) <a href="https://github.com/teresabowe/furniture-restoration-collective/issues/17" data-hovercard-type="issue" data-hovercard-url="/teresabowe/furniture-restoration-collective/issues/17/hovercard">#17</a>
+- As a shopper, I can view items in the shopping cart so that I can view the total amount due and a list of items I am purchasing (must-have/complete) <a href="https://github.com/teresabowe/furniture-restoration-collective/issues/17" data-hovercard-type="issue" data-hovercard-url="/teresabowe/furniture-restoration-collective/issues/17/hovercard">#17</a>

 - As a shopper, I can enter payment details so that I can checkout as quickly and securely as possible (must-have/complete) <a href="https://github.com/teresabowe/furniture-restoration-collective/issues/18" data-hovercard-type="issue" data-hovercard-url="/teresabowe/furniture-restoration-collective/issues/187/hovercard">#18</a>

 - As a shopper, I can view order confirmation so that I can check that I have made the correct purchase (must-have/complete) <a href="https://github.com/teresabowe/furniture-restoration-collective/issues/19" data-hovercard-type="issue" data-hovercard-url="/teresabowe/furniture-restoration-collective/issues/197/hovercard">#19</a>

-- As a shopper, I can receive an email to confirm the purchase is complete so that I can I have my own record of the transaction (must-have/complete) <a href="https://github.com/teresabowe/furniture-restoration-collective/issues/20" data-hovercard-type="issue" data-hovercard-url="/teresabowe/furniture-restoration-collective/issues/20/hovercard">#20</a>
+- As a shopper, I can receive an email to confirm the purchase is complete so that I can have my own record of the transaction (must-have/complete) <a href="https://github.com/teresabowe/furniture-restoration-collective/issues/20" data-hovercard-type="issue" data-hovercard-url="/teresabowe/furniture-restoration-collective/issues/20/hovercard">#20</a>

 EPIC: Quote for Custom Restore